 The easiest route for becoming a successful freelancer is to work on a platform that puts together freelancers with clients.

-For example, if you have PPC, SEO, digital marketing, content writing or coding experience, you can start using People Per Hour.
+For example, if you have PPC, SEO, digital marketing, content writing, or coding experience, you can start using People Per Hour.

 This UK-based network is very professional and allows you to find clients with ease, while at the same time enabling clients to find you.

-You can start taking gigs a low price and gain a good bunch of great reviews and promote your services just in the right place.
+You can start taking gigs at a low price and gain a good bunch of great reviews and promote your services just in the right place.

 Reddit, Quora and specialized forums